About this Project

-For newcomers, problems like this can be daunting when they use unclear terminology, such as meeting codes, that require prior knowledge of the program.
+For newcomers, finding a meeting can be daunting when they encounter unclear terminology, such as meeting codes, that require prior knowledge of the program.

-Sometimes these sites are not formatted properly for mobile devices, which is important.
-In San Jose, the local AA website gets twice as many visitors from handheld devices as it does from traditional PCs.
+Sometimes these sites are not formatted properly for mobile devices.
+Most AA websites get more than twice as many visitors from handheld devices as from traditional PCs.